etresoft/ESLevelDB/README.markdown

 Open `APLevelDB.xcodeproj` and run the unit tests (Product, Test) or compile the APLevelDB framework and add it to your project.

-Note: I also have an [LevelDB Xcode wrapper]: https://github.com/etresoft/LevelDB-Xcode and a [Snappy Xcode wrapper]: https://github.com/etresoft/Snappy-Xcode .
+Note: I also have an [LevelDB Xcode wrapper][] and a [Snappy Xcode wrapper][].
 Due to the bundled nature of this project, the other wrappers are not required.
 But they were useful in building this project.

 ### Creating An Instance